-- (b) on reviewing a complaint, the accounting officer shall make a decision in writing within 15 working days, indicating the corrective measures to be taken if any, including the suspension of the proceedings where he deems it necessary and giving reasons for his selection; and - (c) where the accounting officer does not make a decision within the period specified in subsection (2) (b). - (3) Where the bidder is not satisfied with the decision of the accounting officer; the bidder may make a complaint to the Bureau within 10 working days from the date of communication of the decision of the accounting officer. - (4) Upon receipt of a complaint, the Bureau shall promptly: - (a) give notice of the complaint to the respective procuring or disposing entity and suspend any further action by the procuring or disposing entity until the Bureau has settled the matter; - (b) unless it dismisses the complaint: - (i) prohibit a procuring or disposing entity from taking any further action;

-nullify in whole or in part an (ii) unlawful act or decision made by the procuring or disposing entity;

-declare the rules (iii) principles that govern the subject matter of the complaint; and

-(iv) revise an improper decision by the procuring or disposing entity or substitute its own decision for such a decision.

-- Before taking any decision on a (5)complaint, the Bureau shall notify all interested bidders of the complaint and may take into account representations from the bidders and from the respective procuring disposing entity. - The Bureau shall make its decision (6)within twenty-one working days after receiving the complaint, stating the reasons for its decisions and remedies granted, if any. - Where the Bureau fails to render its (7)decision within the stipulated time, or the bidder is not satisfied with decision of the Bureau, the bidder may appeal to the State High Court within 30 days after the receipt of the decision of the Bureau, or expiration of the time stipulated for the Bureau to deliver a decision.
+- (c) where the accounting officer does not make a decision within the period specified in subspection (2) (b). - (3) If the bidder is not satisfied with the decision of the accounting officer, the bidder may make a complaint to the Bureau within ten (10) working days from the date of communication of the decision of the accounting officer. - (4) Upon receipt of a complaint, the Bureau shall promptly: - (a) give notice of the complaint to the respective procuring or disposing entity and suspend any further action by the procuring or disposing entity until the Bureau has settled the matter; - (b) unless it dismisses the complaint: - (i) prohibit a procuring or disposing entity from taking any further action; - (ii) nullify in whole or in part an unlawful act or decision made by the procuring or disposing entity; - (iii) declare the rules or principles that govern the subject matter of the complaint; and - (iv) revise an improper decision by the procuring or disposing entity or substitute its own decision for such a decision. - (5) Before taking any decision on a complaint, the Bureau shall notify all interested bidders of the complaint and may take into account representations from the bidders and from the respective procuring or disposing entity. - (6) The Bureau shall make its decision within twenty-one (21) working days after receiving the complaint, stating the reasons for its decisions and remedies granted, if any. - (7) Where the Bureau fails to render its decision within the stipulated time, or the bidder is not satisfied with decision of the Bureau, the bidder may appeal to the High Court within thirty (30) days after the receipt of the decision of the Bureau, or expiration of the time stipulated for the Bureau to deliver a decision.